safedep/cofe/README.md

-# Safedep/Vet on Steroids
+# Welcome to Cofe

-## What is Safedep/Vet on Steroids?
+## What is it?
-Safedep/Vet on Steroids is a powerful tool designed to prioritize library and dependency upgrades in your software projects.
+It is [Safedep/Vet](https://github.com/safedep/vet) on Steroids, a powerful tool designed to prioritize library and dependency upgrades in your software projects.
 It uses various heuristics, such as exploitability, reachability, and distinction between internal and external libraries, to make informed decisions about what to upgrade first.

 ## Quick Start